-Undergraduate students at the University of Minnesota can get involved in human rights in a number of ways.
+Undergraduate students at the University of Minnesota may get involved in human rights in a number of ways.

 Beyond the University, the Human Rights Program encourages students to pursue internships and career opportunities with human rights NGOs around the Twin Cities.
 Many student interns have transitioned into full-time jobs with these organizations.